KirbyKing186/GBS-SetActorInvincibilityFrames/README.md

 *SetActorInvincibilityFrames* allows for the invincibility frames of actors to be dynamically modified and viewed, with both an engine field and two events.

-*MinimizeActorInvincibilityFrames* is a minimal version of the plugin that contains no events or engine fields, and simply changes the number of engined-defined invincibility frames from 20 to 4.
+*MinimizeActorInvincibilityFrames* is a minimal version of the plugin that contains no events or engine fields, and simply changes the number of engine-defined invincibility frames from 20 to 4.

 ## Usage